-- IATA shall approve all IAT Instructors based on an evaluation of performance.
-IATA shall evaluate the performance of IAT Instructors: - As the final step in the qualification process as the basis for initial approval; - Once every two years as described in IPM 5.13.3; - (iii) At any time, at the discretion of IATA, as part of the IATA commitment for continual improvement of the IOSA program. - 1.12.2 IATA shall have a process for the revision of the IAT course in coordination with ETOs, to ensure training objectives are met and course content and delivery is consistent with provisions contained in IOSA documentation. - 1.12.3 IATA shall prepare and forward IAT course certificates, as appropriate, directly to the ETO (for subsequent issuance to trainees) following the completion of each IAT course.
-IAT course certificates will only be issued once proof of payment for that candidate has been provided to IATA, in accordance with IPM 5.18.3. - 1.12.4 Intentionally Left Open. - 1.12.5 Intentionally Left Open. - 1.12.6 Intentionally Left Open.
+- 1.12.1 IATA shall approve all IAT Instructors based on an evaluation of performance.
+IATA shall evaluate the performance of IAT Instructors: - (i) As the final step in the qualification process as the basis for initial approval; - (ii) Once every two years as described in IPM 5.12.3; - (iii) At any time, at the discretion of IATA, as part of the IATA commitment for continual improvement of the IOSA program. - 1.12.2 IATA shall revise the IAT course in coordination with ETOs, to ensure training objectives are met and course content and delivery is consistent with provisions contained in IOSA documentation. - 1.12.3 IATA shall prepare and forward IAT course certificates, as appropriate, directly to the ETO (for subsequent issuance to trainees) following the completion of each IAT course.
+IAT course certificates will only be issued once proof of payment for that candidate has been provided to IATA, in accordance with IPM 5.17.3. - 1.12.4 Intentionally Left Open. - 1.12.5 Intentionally Left Open. - 1.12.6 Intentionally Left Open.